-IIoT is a subset of IoT, and, while it is driven by the same basic technologies, its focus is much more on automation and efficiency across an entire, connected organisation as opposed to an isolated user.
+IIoT is a subset of IoT, and, while it is driven by the same basic technologies, its focus is much more on automation and efficiency across an entire, connected organization as opposed to an isolated user.
 In IIoT networks, gathering and curating data is only the first step in a more complex process.
-To provide maximum benefit to an organisation, artificial intelligence and machine learning must be applied to that data to deliver accurate insights and optimise workflows and automated tasks.
+To provide maximum benefit to an organization, artificial intelligence and machine learning must be applied to that data to deliver accurate insights and optimize workflows and automated tasks.

 - Resilient supply chains: IIoT networks – and the AI-powered systems that run them – let supply chain managers know things like where their products are, which suppliers have them, and how many are in stock.
 IIoT devices and machines can also be programmed on the fly to adapt to real-time events and disruptions, giving businesses built-in contingency planning and a competitive, resilient edge.

 - Intelligent logistics: The Amazon Effect is a term that describes consumers’ growing expectation for free, next-day delivery on practically anything they order.
-To compete and fulfil this expectation, logistics providers have had to scatter their inventories geographically and bring on third-party logistics (3PL) partners.
-IoT solutions in a logistics network help managers keep a centralised view of every vehicle in their fleet – be it drone or cargo ship.
-Real-time data from IoT sensors can help to amalgamate loads, minimise waste, and speed up deliveries.
+To compete and fulfill this expectation, logistics providers have had to scatter their inventories geographically and bring on third-party logistics (3PL) partners.
+IoT solutions in a logistics network help managers keep a centralized view of every vehicle in their fleet – be it drone or cargo ship.
+Real-time data from IoT sensors can help to amalgamate loads, minimize waste, and speed up deliveries.

 - Healthcare: From the patients’ perspective, IoT monitors and wearables can help them feel more in control of their care, all the while connected to their healthcare provider.
 For medical practitioners, the data delivered by these devices can give a more complete picture of patient health.
 The result is a more informed and thorough approach to diagnostics, treatment, and general well-being.